Haseeb-Moheb/VShorts_App/README.md

 Technical Skills:

 - TypeScript: one of the best open-source high-level programming languages today
 - React JS: advanced React best practices such as folder and file structure, hooks and refs
 - Next JS: utalized file-based routing, data fetching using server-side rendering and static  generation
 - Zustand: advanced State Management of the entire React application
 - Google: integrated OAuth to log in and register users
 - Sanity: managed the entire content of the app.
 Sanity is the unified content platform that’ll make the making of entire app possible
+- Tailwind CSS: Tailwind CSS is a Utility-first CSS framework used to build rapid custom UI.
+It is a highly customizable, low-level CSS framework that gives you all of the building blocks that you need.
+Also, you can use inline styling to achieve an awesome interface without writing a single line of your own CSS.